I’m sure you’ve heard this term several times before but it’s not clear to you.

 Even though design and copywriting seem to be 2 completely different fields, they have many things in common.

 Both aim to make a customer respond in a specific way.

-If an user lands on your website and within the first 2 seconds doesn’t know what you offer, she gets lost with an infinite number of options in your menu, clicks on a link but it takes her somewhere very different of what she expected, etc., you are attempting against the principles of UX.
+If a user lands on your website and within the first 2 seconds doesn’t know what you offer, she gets lost with an infinite number of options in your menu, clicks on a link but it takes her somewhere very different from what she expected, etc., you are attempting against the principles of UX.

-Let’s get into the subject to understand it better, but first let’s clarify something that you might be wondering.
+Let’s get into the subject to understand it better, but first, let’s clarify something you might be wondering.

 Differences between UX writer and UX copywriter

 It may sound the same, but it’s not.

 The line between these 2 roles is quite thin however there’s a definite difference.